-Certificates issued on the basis of the IP address are not issued.
+IdenTrust does not issue Certificates on the basis of the IP address.

 The entire Domain Namespace in Wildcard Certificates must be rightfully controlled by the Subscriber Organization.

 A Certificate issued as TrustID Card Authentication Certificate or TrustID Device Certificate will not contain an FQDN as the dNSName, or Common Name.